-(i) Any or some of the points on the specified routes in schedules I and II of the annex may at the option of the respective designated airline be omitted on any or all flights, provided that these flights originate in the territory of the Contracting Party designating the airline.

-(ii) The designated airline of either Contracting Party shall have the right to terminate its services in the territory of the other Contracting Party.
+- Notes. (i) Any of the points on the specified routes in schedules I and II of the annex may, at the option of the designated airline of either Contracting Party, be omitted on any or all flights, provided that these flights originate in the territory of the Contracting Party designating the airline. - (ii) The designated airline of either Contracting Party shall have the right to terminate its services in the territory of the other Contracting Party.